 We never recommend using Personal Hotspot on any smartphone.
 In our case, this is the main factor of reducing battery life efficiency after one year of using the iPhone.

-It is a slow process but when you compare your iPhone battery from the date of purchase after one year, the result is really disappointing.
+It is a slow process, but when you compare your iPhone battery from the date of purchase after one year, the result is disappointing.
 Only use when there is an emergency.

 Personal Hotspot takes out your half battery life.
 So it is highly recommended to turn off Personal Hotspot and use else instead.
 Go to Settings> Mobile Data> Personal Hotspot.